fidaa-mahboob/fidaa-mahboob/README.md

 - 👋 Hi, I’m @fidaa-mahboob
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Full Stack Development and experimenting with new technologies.
 - 📫 How to reach me fidaamahboob@gmail.com
 - I also run a blog called [The Tech Boogle](https://medium.com/the-tech-boogle)